 - Reviewed the Group's risk register.

-- Reviewed and approved external audit fees for the year ended 31 March 2014.
+- Reviewed and agreed the external auditor's audit planning report in advance of the audit for the year ended 31 March 2017.

-- Reviewed the effectiveness of the external audit process.
+- Reviewed the Group's policy for the provision of non-audit services by the external auditor.

 Risk management and internal control

-Further details of the Group's internal control process are set out in the corporate governance report.
+Details of the Group risk management and internal control processes are set out in the risk management section of the strategic report.

 Financial reporting and significant financial issues